What controls the Fe II strength in active galactic nuclei?: Data Analysis

-We use the generalized Spearman rank method implemented in the ASURV package (Isobe et al. 1986) to perform bivariate correlation test, and the generalized partial Spearman rank method to perform partial correlation test (Kendall \& Stuart 1979; see, e.g., Shapley et al. 2001 for a previous application).
-Both methods test for not only a linear relation but a monotonic one; and they can handle censored data in both independent and dependent variables.
-The results are summarized in Table 1, where we report the Spearman coefficient (\rs) and the probability ($P_{\rm null}$) that a correlation is not present.
-Out of the correlation results, two striking features emerge as follows: \begin{itemize} \item According to the Spearman correlation analysis, the strongest correlations of almost all the emission-line intensity ratios and EWs are with \lratio, rather than with $L$ or \mbh\ itself. \footnote{The only exception is the EW of broad \hb.
-This is because a significant fraction of broad \hb\ is emitted from the surface of the AD (and/or high-ionization, optically-thin clouds).
-We will discuss this point and other properties of broad \hb\ in a forthcoming paper (see also \S3.3).
-Note that Hydrogen Balmer lines, which can be produced through both the recombination process of H${^+}$ ion and the collisional-excitation of H$^0$ atom, originates efficiently from both the fully ionized H${^+}$ region and the partially ionized \hi${^*}$ region; thus the total emission of Balmer lines is hybrid, as suggested by mounting observational facts (see Marziani et al. 2008 and references therein; \S4.2 of Wang et al. [2009]\,). } This is confirmed by the Spearman partial correlation analysis: when controlling for linewidth, $L$ or \mbh, there are still strong correlations with \lratio, but \emph{NOT} \textit{vice versa}.
-Besides, generally line ratios have tighter correlations with \lratio\ than the EWs of the related emission lines.
+We perform the bivariate correlation tests using the generalized Spearman rank method implemented in the ASURV package (Isobe et al. 1986).
+This method tests for not only a linear relation but a monotonic one, and it can handle censored data in both independent and dependent variables.
+The correlation results are summarized in Table 3, where we report the Spearman coefficient (\rs) and the probability ($P_{\rm null}$) that a correlation is not present.
+Several striking features emerge from the correlation analysis: \begin{itemize} \item The strongest correlations for the EWs and intensity ratios of all emission lines are with either \lratio\ or broad-line FWHM.
+For a particular emission-line EW or intensity ratio, the correlations with FWHM and with \lratio\ are almost equally strong, and both are much stronger than those with \mbh\ or $L$.
+The correlation with $L$ is generally the weakest.